spazznolo/spazznolo.github.io/_posts/2022-05-02-post-regulation-3.md

 <h5>
 Model Translation:
 </h5>
-Having the last shot before the winning goal was scored matters - it adds about 13.8% to a team's win probability (63.8%).
+Having the last shot matters - it adds about 13.8% to a team's win probability (63.8%).
 <p>
 The only other relevant predictor is a team's xGF% in the overtime before the goal was scored.
 It's a distant second though: a 10% increase in xGF% adds about 1.9% to the team's win probability.
 This means that if a team dominates overtime with 75% of Expected Goals, its probability of winning only increases 4.7% (54.7%).
 </p>